Viskores/viskores/GOVERNANCE.md

 ## Amendments

-This governance may be amended by a two-thirds vote of the entire TSC and may be subject to approval by LF Projects.
+The technical charter (and by extension this governance) may be amended by a two-thirds vote of the entire TSC and may be subject to approval by LF Projects.

+[technical charter]: docs/technical-charter.pdf
 [Developer Certificate of Origin]: http://developercertificate.org
 [contributing]: CONTRIBUTING.md